-Yuuko is so cool that Clow Reed warped reality to delay her death before she died for real.
+Yuuko from Xxx HO Li C is so cool that Clow Reed warped reality to delay her death before she died for real.

-In the Soul Eater manga, Mifune.
+In Soul Eater, Mifune.
 Yes, his death allowed Black Star to find his own 'path' and all, but damn wasn't that samurai guy cool.
 Plus he left behind cute little witch Angela.

 While not as awesome as Mifune, the manga also has BJ.
 Nifty soul perception skills, he and Marie had a history, and member of a different part of Shibusen - Internal Investigations.
 He was every bit as weird as the rest of the staff...killed off within three chapters.